Ulysses Lodge: Tourism

 Some local tour operators have incorporated the abandoned lodge into their offerings, organizing small group visits (typically limited to six people) that combine historical information with photography opportunities.

 In culture and mythology

-The Ulysses Lodge takes its name from the area's connection to Greek mythology, specifically Homer's The Odyssey.
+The Ulysses Lodge takes its name from the area's connection to Greek mythology, specifically Homer's Odyssey.
 According to local legend, Gozo is believed to be the Homeric island of Ogygia, and the nearby Calypso Cave is purportedly where the nymph Calypso held Odysseus (Ulysses) as a "prisoner of love" for seven years.

 This mythological connection has long been part of Gozo's cultural identity and tourism appeal.
 However, the Calypso Cave itself is currently inaccessible to visitors due to a collapse that occurred many years ago.